Dilute Phase Pneumatic Conveying

 - Blower pressure requirements

 From these requirements, a blower size and horsepower can be selected.
 Typical factors used for calculating pneumatic conveying systems are:

 - Fe – Total degrees of bends or elbows in system

 - Fv – Total distance of vertical pipe in system

 Safety Factors are placed on final calculated values of up to 30% to insure that the convey line does not plug.

-nother option for dilute phase is dilute phase vacuum conveying.
+Another option for dilute phase pneumatic transportation is dilute phase vacuum conveying.
 A difference in the dilute phase vacuum design is that the positive displacement blower is placed at the end of the conveying line.
 The power from the blower draws in air from the beginning of the conveying line, resulting in air being pulled through the line.

 A major asset when using a vacuum system in pneumatic conveying is that the material can be picked up from multiple locations.
 For example if the material is being brought in by various railcars and the conveying line can be attached to the multiple railcars.
 While the material can be retrieved from multiple locations using a vacuum design, it can only be distributed to a single location.
 Vacuum conveying is also used for conveying toxic materials such as lead oxide.
 Since air is being pulled into the conveying line and not pushed out, should a leak occur in the line the vacuum design won’t allow the toxic material to escape as easily as a pressure system would.